We asked our experts for the classic errors to avoid when it comes to an interview - together with some tips to make sure they don’t happen to you.

 The biggest mistake all our experts mentioned is going into an interview unprepared.
 This might mean failing to research the company, not taking the time to understand the role, or not knowing who you’re meeting.
 But it could also mean not planning out what you’re going to talk about.

-"I always advise job seekers that, no matter how good they are, they can’t assume they can wing it", says Christian Brown, who recruits lawyers for corporate, funds, private equity and tax roles in Auckland.
+"I always advise job seekers that, no matter how good they are, they can’t assume they can wing it", says Courtney Reynolds, who recruits lawyers for corporate, funds, private equity and tax roles in Wellington.
 "The worst thing you can do is go in under-prepared, not knowing who you’re meeting and not having some answers prepared," agrees Steph Lyons, who places temporary secretarial and business support staff in Wellington.
 Have four or five answers ready for key questions that might come up.

 Talking about the wrong things